OnlyZids/OnlyZids/README.md

 **"No risk no Ferrari."** 🏎️💨

-I'm a Full-Stack Developer and a Digital Business student at Politeknik Negeri Jember, currently based in Bondowoso.
+I'm a Full-Stack Developer and a Digital Business student at Politeknik Negeri Jember.
 I blend business acumen with technical execution, focusing on modern web aesthetics (shoutout to Brutalist design 🏗️) and impactful digital solutions.

 ---